 Depending on how you use SaddleBook, we collect different kinds of information from or about you.

 We collect the content and other information you provide when you use SaddleBook, including when you sign up with SaddleBook, enter an event posted on SaddleBook, create an organization, and message or communicate with others.
-This can include information in or about the content you provide, such as the location of a photo or the date a ﬁle was created.
-We also collect information about how you use SaddleBook, such as the types of activities you engage in with your horse or the frequency and duration of your activities.
+This can include information about you and your horse, in or about the content you provide, such as the location of a photo or video or the date a file was created.
+We also collect information about how you use SaddleBook, such as the types of activities you engage in with your horse or the location, frequency and duration of your activities.

-We also collect content and information that other people provide when they use our Services, including information about you, such as when they share a photo of you, email or message you.
+We also collect content and information that other people provide when they use our Services, including information about you, such as when they share a photo or video of you, email or message you.

-We collect information about the people and groups you are connected to and how you interact with them, such as the people you communicate with the most or the groups you belong to.
+We collect information about the people and groups you are connected to and how you interact with them, such as the people you communicate with the most or the groups or SaddleBook partners you belong to.